Skip to content

 The procedure to create a new patch file still applies, with a caveat.

-The git repository of the package cloned by boa will be in a dirty state.
+The git repository of the package cloned by rattler-build will be in a dirty state.
 The changes of the working tree should amount to the patches already existing for the package.
 Running git diff will result in a patch which intermingles the new changes to the old ones.
 This would allow to just swap the new resulting patch file for the old one, but this may make code review difficult if the order of the hunks changes.

 To make code review easier, please consider manually porting the new hunks into the existing patch file.
 This can be made easier by running git reset --hard before applying the new changes to the source code.